Visitors Can Climb The Leaning Tower of Pisa For an Aerial View of Pisa and its Surrounds:

 The project was stalled for about 100 years while the Pisans engaged in battles with Genoa and other Italian city-states of the period.
 Then, picking up in 1275 AD it stalled again in 1284 AD, just before the belfry was added.
 Finally, in 1360, the building topped out at 51 metres.

 From the perspective of distance those who observe carefully can see that not only is the tower leaning (which is obvious), but that it is curved as well.
 Noting the lean, builders attempted to compensate by making some of the floors taller on the side opposite.
 The result gives the tower its slight banana shape.

 Fortunately, since digging out 70 tons of earth from below the ground, the tower was reopened in December 2001.
 Visitors in groups of 30 can now go up inside for a 30-minute guided tour.
 Be sure to obtain your Tower of Pisa tickets in advance of your visit as this is a hugely popular attraction.
 During the summer months, tickets are frequently sold out.
 If you prefer to buy your ticket when you are there, the ticket office is located in the Piazza dei Miracoli.

 Now, tourists can see the surrounding area from on high, as well as some of the magnificent bells in the belfry.
 Not to worry about the lean, though.
 It’s only 13 feet from the vertical and modern engineering has ensured a safe visit.

 If you’re holidaying in Florence, there are many tours and private transfers that will take you to to Pisa from Florence.
 See the list of options here.> A better option is to stay in Pisa itself.
-See here for the range of hotels in Pisa and read hotel reviews here.Please let me know what you thought of this post...
-I'm dying to find out...
+See here for the range of hotels in Pisa and read hotel reviews here.Please share your thoughts on this by posting a comment below.